Old Dominion Professorships for Princeton Faculty Members

 Eligibility and application

-Tenured faculty members in the humanities and humanistic social sciences are invited to apply by submitting a curriculum vitae and project proposal (2-3 pages) along with a copy of the leave request they have submitted to the Dean of the Faculty.
+Faculty members in the humanities and humanistic social sciences who are full professors and who have been at the University for a minimum of five years are invited to apply.
+An on-line application form will be available on the Council website in November.
+Applications will require a curriculum vitae and project proposal (2-3 pages) along with a copy of the leave request that has been submitted to the Dean of the Faculty.
 Proposals may involve new and exploratory work or on-going scholarly projects.
-Deadline is December 1.
+The deadline to apply for a 2016-17 Professorships is November 23, 2015.

 The Executive Committee of the Humanities Council evaluates proposals and makes recommendations to the Chair of the Council and the Dean of the Faculty.

-Questions may be addressed to Gideon Rosen, Chair, or Kathleen Crown, Executive Director.
+Questions may be addressed to Denis Feeney, Chair, or Kathleen Crown, Executive Director.

 Roster of Previous Old Dominion Professors